This virtual session is scheduled for March 14–15, 2023 (8:30–11:30 PT).

-Do you know how to do your job in a way that minimizes liability for yourself and the agency?
-Join this class to discover practical tips for every level of the organization.
+Can you effectively do your job in a way that minimizes liability for yourself and the agency?
+Join this class to discover practical tips for every level of your organization.

-This workshop, available in both virtual and in-person sessions, introduces essential components of tort liability and risk management to transportation workers.
+This workshop introduces essential components of tort liability and risk management to transportation workers.
 You will increase your knowledge of assessing and managing the risk of tort liability, considering negligence, documenting your work, and preparing for court if necessary.

 You will explore a variety of scenarios and case studies in this highly engaging and interactive class.
 Claims and lawsuit case studies include traffic control devices, work zones, roadside conditions, roadway design, and pedestrian incidents.

 By the end of the course, you will be able to:

 - Explain the implications of tort liability risk for roadway agencies.
 (Key topics: tort, duty, reasonableness, standard of care, negligence, and the four elements necessary for tort action to proceed to trial)